 Take your time and enjoy the unique atmosphere at this bizarre but fascinating place!

 You can try just sneak around the guard, but we heard mixed reports beforehand – and obviously, you are trespassing, but given that there were at least 6 other tourist couples /groups wandering around, you won’t be alone.
-You can also try bribe the guard, which is the option we took but it didn’t go as expected…
+You just won’t find any Vietnam tour companies taking groups here.
+You can also try to bribe the guard, which is the option we took but it didn’t go as expected…

 A trip to the Ho Thuy Tien Abandoned Waterpark in Hue is well worth the effort – and is honestly like no other place in Vietnam …or on Earth!
 Well, except Chernobyl, but that is another story.